 When you get your vehicle vinyl wrapped, you want to prolong the life of your wrap as long as possible.
 This goes a long way in saving you money on new vinyl wraps, and the downtime of getting it rewrapped.
 It pays off to keep your vinyl wrap clean with a soft cloth to avoid letting salt or stains stay on.
 Avoid scraping and pressure washing.
 Your car wrap’s condition influences the look and feel of your business as it advertises it.
 Follow these maintenance and care tips throughout the winter months to keep your vinyl wrap looking newer for longer.

 When you do need a fix-up or a new car wrap, be sure to get with the right guys for the job.
+For 30 years, Accurate Signs has worked with businesses to make the best impression in the Mesquite, TX and Dallas, TX areas.
 Contact Accurate Signs to create a professional sign or vinyl wrap that will further your business’s message and reach.